ujvalgandhi1/dash-app-blog/README.md

 SCM_DO_BUILD_DURING_DEPLOYMENT as True
 Click Save to confirm your changes

+Then set the property WEBSITE_RUN_FROM_PACKAGE to be 0 Click Save to confirm your changes

 **Deploying the Web App**
 Remain on the cmd and in the dash-az folder, run the following command az webapp up --location <your region> --name <your Azure Web App> --resource-group <Your Resource Group>